 Guidebooks note that the Los Angeles area has a very extensive patchwork of mass transit systems.
 Then they invariably warn against relying on any of it, unless your time and patience are limitless.
 Because of the distances between the places you’ll want to visit, that’s generally true.
 But if you can make a trip entirely on the modern and mostly reliable Metro Rail light rail system, or a trip on a single bus, you should definitely do that instead of driving.
 It will significantly reduce the stress on yourself, your wallet, and Mother Earth.
 You can find out if that’s possible by using the Los Angeles County Metropolitan Transit Authority’s (“Metro”) trip planner.

-Unfortunately, the Metro Rail system covers only a minuscule portion of the Southland sprawl.
-Its routes better serve the needs of the politicians who originally supported it in the 1980s than those of today’s transit users; and high costs and NIMBYism have hampered its subsequent expansion.
+Unfortunately, the Metro Rail system covers a limited portion of the Southland sprawl.
+Its routes better serve the needs of the politicians who originally supported it in the 1980s than those of today’s transit users.
+High costs and NIMBYism have hampered its subsequent expansion, although voters have recently passed sales tax increases that will eventually improve its coverage.
 Metro Rail is most notable for all the places it doesn’t go.
 If you want to use Metro Rail, you’ll probably need to make a lengthy drive to the nearest station that has a parking lot.

 The Metro bus system has been the subject of continuing and costly litigation about a range of problems that include infrequent service, inadequate routes, and overcrowded and dilapidated buses.
 A trip of any distance will probably involve multiple buses, possibly operated by different transit agencies.
 That means you’ll spend far too much time standing on nondescript and possibly dodgy street corners waiting for connections that no transit officials have even thought about synchronizing.
 (In fairness to those officials, the very same gridlocked traffic that bedevils automobile drivers makes any bus schedule little more than a statement of intent.)